 The event must have a Community Event Coordinator or Coordinators who are responsible for representing an organization that is in control of an event that has one or more temporary food facilities in operation.
 For more information on what is required of the Event Coordinator, please read responsibilities and requirements.

-To apply for a Community Event permit, submit an application with fees to the Environmental Health office a minimum of two (2) weeks prior to the first day of the event between the hours of 8am and 5pm, Monday through Friday.
+To apply for a Community Event permit, submit an application with fees to the Environmental Health office a minimum of Thirty (30) Days prior to the first day of the event between the hours of 8am and 5pm, Monday through Friday.
 All applications must have the following documentation to complete the application:

 - List of vendors planning to attend the event